How to unblock a toilet

 5. To ensure the material that has clogged the toilet is completely dispersed, immediately put a mugful of baking soda and two mugfuls of vinegar into the toilet bowl.

-6. Let this bubble away for at least thirty minutes to break up any remaining material that is clinging to the sides of the toilet and then flush again.
+6. Let this bubble away for at least thirty minutes to break up any remaining material that is clinging to the sides of the toilet, and then flush again.

-Using cling film to unblock a toilet definitely has a mixed reputation.
+Unblocking a toilet with cling film definitely has a mixed reputation.
 Its success seems to depend on the water pressure in your toilet system.
+If you have high water pressure, this can work, but in most cases using a plunger is the easiest and most effective option.
+Try the following steps:

 1. Make sure the surface of your toilet is dry.

 2. Lift the toilet seat up and then cover your toilet bowl with three layers of cling film.
-Ensure that the whole area is covered and that you have pressed the cling film firmly down onto the porcelain, making a good seal.
+Ensure that the whole area is covered and that you have pressed the cling film firmly down onto the porcelain, making a secure seal.

 3. When you flush the toilet, you should find that the cling film will balloon upwards as a result of the pressure of the flush.